 Applicants must be United States citizens or permanent residents from underrepresented minority groups (Black African-Americans, Chicano/Latino Americans, Native Americans, and Natives of the U.S. Pacific Islands).
 Applicants should be enrolled at either BHCC or RCC.
 Bridges participants should have completed one year of chemistry and biology at the community college with a science GPA of 3.00 (however, exceptions to the GPA requirement can be made for students with special recommendations from science faculty from their community college).

-Participants in the bridges program receive practical training in modern laboratory techniques and then are placed in supportive UMB and associated laboratory working environments where they establish peer/mentor relationships.
+Participants in the bridges program receive practical training in modern laboratory techniques and then are placed in supportive UMass Boston and associated laboratory working environments where they establish peer/mentor relationships.
 Bridges participants are paired with junior and senior-year undergraduate students, minority graduate students or supportive staff research associates.

 Benefits, Responsibilities, and Timetables